derBlau/nvim-config/README.md

 - Nvim-treesitter is a file parsers that enables smart syntax highlighting, code navigation and editing featurs, amongst others
 - Mason allows to manage external editor tooling, like LSP servers and all its related behaviour.
 Used in conjunction with NeoVim's native LSP tooling.
+- Telescope makes it able to quickly jump to a file within a directory and grepping from a bunch of files in it